This collection has access restrictions. For details, please see the restrictions.

 Items relating to William Skirving begin in 1769 and consist of deeds and indentures; property taxes (1787) paid for Pon Pon, Ashepoo, and Balls plantations; and Skirving's will (1810).

-Records of William Elliott and others, including Thomas Rhett Smith and various Smith family relatives, Stephen Elliott, Phoebe Elliott, and the children of William Elliott.
-Papers include slave bills of sale, wills and estate papers, other legal papers, bills and receipts, accounts for sales of rice and cotton, passports, and other items.
+Financial and legal papers of William Elliott and others, including Thomas Rhett Smith, and various Smith family relatives, Stephen Elliott, Phoebe Elliott, and the children of William Elliott.

-Most of the Smith family papers concern settlement of estates.
+Most of the Smith family papers concern settlement of estates, which often included trafficking of enslaved people.
 They include papers about litigation concerning the estate of William Skirving, the wills of Thomas Rhett Smith and Ann Rebecca Smith, and papers relating to the estates of Thomas Rhett Smith (1830-1833), Caroline Smith (1850-1852), and Bethia Smith (1858).

-A few papers of William Elliott's mother Phoebe Elliott are included in this subseries, e. g., a bill for food in 1842 and a list of her slaves in 1855.
+A few papers of William Elliott's mother Phoebe Elliott are included in this subseries, including a bill for food in 1842.

 Arrangement: chronological by date of latest entry.